ScilifelabDataCentre/OrderPortal/INSTALLATION.md

 These installation instructions are valid for the instances running on the data-office machine at SciLifeLab.
 It will have to be adapted for other sites.
-In particular, the name "xyz" needs to be changed for your case.
+In particular, the name "**xyz**" needs to be changed for your case.

+Please adjust or replace by whatever is mandated by the policies at your site.

 Source code setup
 -----------------